Close

 Scenarios Where TDS is Not Applicable

-• Rent paid to government or local authority
+• Rent paid to any government or local authority is fully exempt from TDS under this section.

 TDS Without Service Tax